-How to move up and become a people manager
+How to become a people manager: Skills and interview preparation

 Are you hoping to progress into a people management role?
-Here’s our comprehensive guide to preparing you for the career move.
+Here’s our comprehensive advice to preparing you for the career move.

 Is people management a part of your career development plan?
 If so, you might be wondering how to actively work your way towards it and what necessary experience you need before making the move up.
 There are many different routes you might take to reach this position but the key qualities required for the job and the interview process are fairly universal.